markjm5/jb-interactionstudio-event/README.md

 1. When creating a new Journey, ensure that you have selected an Entry Source first with a corresponding Data Extension.
 The IS Entry Custom Acivity will only work with an Entry Source Data Extension.<br><br>

 2. After selecting an Entry Source, drag the IS Event custom activity onto the journey canvas.
-Click on the custom activity to open the settings.
+Click on the custom activity to open the settings.<br><br>

 3. Once the custom activity settings are opened, you will notice there are 2 steps.
 In Step 1, you will need to select from a list of templates, which are: